 (6) solicit a prospective patient while transmitted at the scene of an accident or en route to a hospital, emergency care center or other health care facility;

 (7) involve the payment, receipt of a commission or other gratuity for referral of patients.
 The chiropractor must limit the source of his professional income to services actually rendered by him or under his supervision, to his patients.

 E. Every licensee shall display prominently in the licensee's office the word chiropractor or D.C.

 A. Complaint; Determination of Just Cause.
-Any action of the Board shall commence only after the Board receives a written complaint of misconduct.
+Any action of the Board shall commence only after the Board receives a written complaint.
 If the Board determines, after a preliminary investigation, the facts are not sufficient to support an alleged violation, the Complainant will be notified, and the complaint dismissed.

 B. Formal Complaint and Board Hearing.
 If the Board determines sufficient facts exist to support an alleged violation, disciplinary action will proceed as follows: